Reedo22/nectarine/README.md

 Built collaboratively with an LLM (Claude) over a series of long debugging sessions.
 The measurements here are real — taken on the hardware described — but the project is an enthusiast effort, not a polished product.
-Several conclusions in early drafts were wrong and corrected by later measurement; expect rough edges.

 Stands on the work of [Wine](https://winehq.org), [MoltenVK](https://github.com/KhronosGroup/MoltenVK), [DXVK](https://github.com/doitsujin/dxvk), [Gcenx](https://github.com/Gcenx) (macOS Wine